 The Psy.D program originated from a longstanding and dire need for licensed psychologists in rural, underserved areas of the United States, most specifically in the rural South.
 The mission is consistent with Georgia Southern University’s commitment to serve the needs of the southeastern region of the country.
 The program has an ongoing mission to increase awareness of diversity, especially related to rural and underserved populations.
-The program accepted the first cohort in 2007 and graduated its first student in December 2012.
+The first cohort was accepted in 2007 and the first student graduated in December 2012.
 The Psy.D. program at Georgia Southern is accredited by the Commission on Accreditation of the American Psychological Association*.

 *Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: